rpiryani/xpEventCore/README.md

        Arguments:

-         --process_emvista: program is set for different dataset that used in paper "process_wiki", "process_fb", for our dataset "process_emvista"
+         --process_emvista: program is set for different dataset that used in paper "process_wiki", "process_fb", for our dataset it is "process_emvista"

          --emvista_input: EvCBR dataset directory name created in step 4